Showing posts with label 2012. Show all posts

 The CryptO'pinion?

-Saboteur 3 is good but far from perfect.
-Sadly, I feel hardcore fans will enjoy picking at it because many of the expected Saboteur-characteristics are altered or missing.
-However, this is still a great game in its own right and I think even Clive Townsend would enjoy playing this alternative conversion?
-Well, I know I did.
-A lot!!
+Saboteur 3 is a good platformer, but far from perfect.
+I fear hardcore fans will enjoy picking at it, as many Saboteur characteristics are altered or missing.
+However, this is still a great game in its own right, and I think that even Clive Townsend would enjoy playing this alternative take on his classic game.
+I sure did!!

-Come and get the download if you think you're hard enough!
+Grab the download if you think you're tough enough!